 LinkedIn Recruiter places a lot of stock in allowing recruiters across a company to be able to share projects and pipelines.
-However, if you are a small agency with just one or two recruiters, you may feel this emphasis on collaboration won’t benefit you and your circumstances.
+However, if you are a small recruitment agency with just one or two recruiters, you may feel this emphasis on collaboration won’t benefit you and your circumstances.
 This is why LinkedIn also offers a scaled-down version of Recruiter, known as Recruiter Lite.

 What’s the Difference Between LinkedIn Recruiter and Recruiter Lite?

 Recruiter Lite differs from its more comprehensive (and more expensive) premium offering in several ways.
 Firstly, you don’t get access to the pipeline tool that LinkedIn Recruiter gives you.
-However, you will still get access to create 100 projects, and although that’s down from 200 projects in full Recruiter, that should be more than enough for most smaller agencies, particularly if working in a niche.
+However, you will still get access to create 100 projects, and although that’s down from 200 projects in full Recruiter, that should be more than enough for most smaller recruitment agencies, particularly if working in a niche.